Webinars, e-inaugurations to mark Gandhi Jayanti in Wardha | Law-Order

 Webinars, e-inaugurations to mark Gandhi Jayanti in Wardha

-A "padayatra" (march) will be undertaken from the Gandhi statue to Bapu Kuti in Sewagram at 7 am on October 2, while Chief Minister Uddhav Thackeray will e-inaugurate development works in Sewagram.
-Apart from this, a health camp and sanitation drive will also be undertaken during the week, said Kedar, who is also the guardian minister of the district.
+A "padyatra" (foot march) will be undertaken from the Gandhi statute to Bapu Kuti in Sewagram at 7 am on October 2, while Chief Minister Uddhav Thackeray will e-inaugurate development works in Sewagram.
+Besides, a health camp and sanitation drive will also be undertaken during the week, said Kedar, who is also the guardian minister of Wardha district.

 - READ MORE ON: